dekorateio/dekorate/readme.md

 It's important to note, that by design this extension will NOT use the [dekorate](https://github.com/dekorateio/dekorate) annotations for customizing the generated manifests.

-For more information plese check: the extension [docs](https://quarkus.io/guides/ap4k).
+For more information please check: the extension [docs](https://quarkus.io/guides/ap4k).

 #### Thorntail